Aldershot F.C.: The final years: 1985–1992

 Aldershot's problems continued as they finished the 1990–91 season second from bottom in the league.
 They had taken in three new players near the end of the season in the form of Roger Davis, Dion Smith and Steve Batler.
-These changes came too late in the season to save the Shots from another low finish.
+These changes came too late in the season to save the Shots from another low finish, and the club’s debts continued to rise.
 There was no relegation this season due to an expansion in the league's size to 93 clubs from the previous total of 92.

 There was a brief respite for the club on 5 January 1991, when it held West Ham United to a surprise goalless draw in the FA Cup third round at Upton Park.
 The Hammers won the replay 6–1 and went on to reach the semi-finals, also winning promotion to the First Division that season.

 Len Walker had stepped up to the role of general manager in March 1991, with Brian Talbot taking over as player-manager.

 However, Aldershot's debts were mounting and although they were able to begin the 1991–92 Fourth Division campaign, as the season wore on it looked more and more likely that the club would go under.
 As well as that, the problems were showing on the field as Aldershot struggled near the foot of the league.

 Manager Brian Talbot resigned in November 1991 to be succeeded by Ian McDonald.

-On 25 March 1992 Aldershot F.C. finally went out of business and were obliged to resign from the Football League.
+On 25 March 1992 Aldershot F.C. finally went out of business with debts of more than £1million, and were obliged to resign from the Football League.
+The results of their completed fixtures were declared void.
 The final game played was a 2–0 defeat against Cardiff City at Ninian Park on 20 March.
 The last home game was a 3–0 defeat to Lincoln City, also in the league, on 14 March.
 Aldershot's final eight competitive games all ended in defeat and they had not won any of their final 16 games; their last competitive win was on 28 December 1991 away to Maidstone United in the Fourth Division.
 Ironically, Maidstone also went out of business and had to leave the Football League just five months after Aldershot's demise.

 Aldershot's league record for the 1991–92 season, which had seen them play 36 games, was expunged.

-The new Aldershot club: Since 1992
+The new Aldershot club: 1992–present

 In response to the bankruptcy a group of supporters set up a new club, Aldershot Town, which started in the Isthmian League Division Three, five levels below the division in which Aldershot F.C. had been playing.
 Aldershot Town were playing in League Two after being promoted on 15 April 2008, but their run came to an end after relegation to Conference Premier on 27 April 2013.